Sevas Tra: Critical reception

 Darren Ratner of Alternative Press called Sevas Tra a "well-mixed set of frenetic tunes" that would "dazzle fans of vengeful song".
 Exclaim!s Amber Authier praised the album's lyrical and instrumental balance and highlighted Shamaya's storytelling in songs such as "Battle Ready" and "Possession".
 Steele of The Boston Globe praised the "meticulously crafted" nature of its songs whilst highlighting Shamaya's combination of "machismo and softness".
 Daryl Stredan of the Winnipeg Sun felt Shamaya's "unbelievable" vocals separated Otep from their contemporaries; Charles Spano of AllMusic remarked that she "wipes the slate clean of any preconceptions of how intense a female-fronted metal band could be".
 In Music We Trusts Alex Steininger considered Sevas Tras musicianship to be competent but felt its appeal was limited to fans of nu metal and that others would find it "semi-stomach-able".
 Rob Kemp of Blender felt that Shamaya's "brauva performance" did not stop the album from being weighed down by her band's "unrelentingly monochromatic playing".
-Eric Lewis of the Times & Transcript found the album confusing and believed the lyrics could not be taken seriously.
-Though finding its rage to be genuine, Sarah Bee of Playlouder criticized the album for its perceived pretentiousness and felt its messages were "lost in slews of flailing, vicious, sagging lyrics".'
+Eric Lewis of the Times & Transcript found the album confusing and could not take its lyrics seriously.
+Though finding its rage to be genuine, Sarah Bee of Playlouder criticized the album for its perceived pretension and felt its messages were "lost in slews of flailing, vicious, sagging lyrics".'

 Kelefa Sanneh of The New York Times ranked Sevas Tra at number 5 on his list of "Favorite Alternative CDs of 2002".
 In 2007, Nik D'Andrea of the Miami News-Times called it "one of the densest, most disturbing debut albums in the history of metal".
 In a 2021 Alternative Press listicle, Ali Cooper praised the album's lyrical depth compared to other contemporary nu metal acts and its aversion to trends.
-Less favourably, David Perri, in The Collector's Guide to Heavy Metal: Volume 4: The '00s (2011), called it a "late to the trend nu-metal record, despite the intellectual pretention".
+Less favourably, David Perri, in The Collector's Guide to Heavy Metal: Volume 4: The '00s (2011), called it a "late to the trend nu-metal record, despite the intellectual pretention[sic]".